Giamme96/RoboAdvisor/README.md

  * Available countries are (US-IT-GB), described in a dictionary in *globalita.py*, just add the country you are looking for.
  * Surely there are exploits in the platform, especially in tab Modifica.
  * Not the best looking platform, but in Italy we say "Brutto ma buono", by the way i'm not sure at all my code is "buono".
+ * Funds have risk rating instead of Beta, but are displayed in the same column, just pay attention.

 First steps
  * Start to fill out the survey, it's a form representig MIFID II, the main pourpouses is the user profiling. (**restart application**)